Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Shadow of the Weird Wizard (2024, Robert J. Schwalb)

 Shadow of the Weird Wizard is important because it represents a deliberate pivot by the designer away from erosion.
 His earlier game, Shadow of the Demon Lord, builds Corruption and psychological decline into the core loop; fighting evil inevitably degrades you.
 Weird Wizard removes that downward pressure and replaces it with restorative pressure.
+Characters become incapacitated rather than instantly dying, recovery from rest and other sources is predictable, and Boons and Luck mechanics cap how badly a single roll can hurt you.

 The upshot is that the vibe follows the structure.
 You keep Demon Lord’s speed and crunch, but the engine is no longer steering you toward doom.
 If you want fast, sharp, and tactical — aimed at heroes rather than erosion — this is the refined evolution.